Clear Creek below Whiskeytown reservoir

 Agency: National Recreation Area, private

 Clear Creek is an October classic.
-When little else is flowing in the autumn, you can depend on Whiskeytown dam to release at least 140 cfs, the minimum boatable level for this run.
-To avoid boat scraping, 200 cfs is the recommended minimum.
+When little else is flowing in the autumn, Whiskeytown dam usually releases at least 200 cfs, the minimum boatable level for this run.
 Holbek lists the flow range as 300-600 cfs, with 600 cfs optimum.
-Shasta area paddlers report that a flow of 300 cfs is plenty, and that some kayakers have run this canyon at 2000 cfs or more.
-Personally I found it great fun at 220 cfs, as did hardshell boaters on another trip.
+Personally I found it great fun at 220 cfs, as do many hardshell boaters.
+Shasta area paddlers report kayakers who run this canyon at 2000 cfs or more.

 The Pillsbury run of the Eel has more fun rapids in a shorter distance, but lower Clear Creek contains more challenging rapids for those who like to scout, and because of location, is easier to combine with Burnt Ranch Gorge or the Yuba below Englebright dam.

 The usual put-in is at the NEED Camp bridge, about a mile below Whiskeytown Dam.
 There is a put-in just below the dam on river right, but the dirt road to there is not good (it stopped one Ford Explorer), and the rapids down to the usual put-in are just class II.
-The take-out recommended in the Holbek/Stanley book (A16 Placer Road) is much more difficult (with tough climb and no parking) than the take-out at Clear Creek Road recommended here.
-Holbek's take-out also misses a nice minigorge with class III-IV rapids.
+The take-out recommended in the Holbek/Stanley book (A16 Placer Road) is much more difficult, with tough climb and no parking, than the take-out at Clear Creek Road recommended here.
+Holbek's take-out also misses a nice minigorge with class III+ rapids.

 Clear Creek Whiskeytown CA Clear Creek Whiskeytown CA